Procordulia smithii: Life cycle/phenology

 A pupal stage between larval and adult stage does not occur within the P. smithii species.
 Furthermore, Deacon (1979) concludes that it takes four years for Procordulia smithii to complete their life cycle.
 Rowe (1987) reports that P. smithii taxa lay their eggs in shallow, still water.
 Rowe (1987) notes that lack of study has led to a lower understanding of the maturation period of all dragonfly species.
 It is suggested that further study is needed in this area by means of marking taxa and recapturing them upon arrival in water habitats after maturing period.

 P. smithii at the larval stage are restricted to freshwater and brackish waters.
 It is not until they have developed wing covers halfway through their growth stage that they leave these waters.
-Ware and Herrera (2012) state that perhaps one of their most notable attributes is their mating behaviors.
+Ware and Herrera (2012) state that perhaps one of their most notable attributes is their mating behaviours.
 P. smithii mate in a tandem-like position with the male and female engaging in a copulatory wheel, which is easily distinguishable for its heart shaped formation.
-This form of copulation involves indirect fertilization as at the base of their abdomens, male and female taxa have secondary genitalia (Ware and Herrera, 2012).
+This form of copulation involves indirect fertilisation as at the base of their abdomens, male and female taxa have secondary genitalia (Ware and Herrera, 2012).
 Rowe (1987) stipulates that P. smithii has two times of the year where it is particularly abundant – late December to early January, and the latter part of February.